When intimate photos end up online

 Why did this happen in the first place?

-Unfortunately, the most common cause of this type of situation is that people share images and videos with people they trust, and one person in the interaction shares them round school/college or the internet.
+Situations like this happen because people share images and videos with people they trust.
+Then, one person in the interaction shares them round school/college or the internet.
+Unfortunately, this is one of the more common causes of intimate images getting out into the public domain.

 >>Read Sexting for more